nxelia99/OPExercises/README.md

 # OPExercises
 OP Exercises

 Exercises based on OpenBootcamp lessons.
-They are good examples for undestanding the theory.
+They are good examples for understanding the theory and practicing.